 The situation is evolving into a catastrophe of choice as the policies of international donors designed to economically isolate the Taliban are simultaneously collapsing the Afghan economy.

-The IRC is working alongside the United Nations and other major humanitarian organizations to identify solutions to the freezing of assets.
+The IRC is working alongside the European Union, the United Nations and other major humanitarian organisations to identify solutions to the freezing of assets.
 We are demanding action to avert the country’s slide into total economic collapse and to ensure everyday Afghans can survive.

 *Last names have been omitted for privacy